Partners in Education

 Waste Prevention and Composting Education and Resources

-To support students participating in full or partially remote learning over the past school year, City Waste Prevention staff partnered with Lane County Waste Management and both Eugene school districts to create and deliver at-home waste prevention education materials.
-Bilingual recycling information and residential food waste program information were distributed to 6,909 student households across both districts in 2021.
+City Waste Prevention staff partnered with Lane County Waste Management and both Eugene school districts to create bilingual recycling and residential food waste program information for distribution to student households .
 These materials, in the form of refrigerator magnets, reusable produce bags, and more, align with existing waste prevention curriculum in local schools and highlight City programs, such as Eugene’s curbside recycling and residential food waste collection services.

 Eugene 4J and Bethel School District Support